CDL Training in California

 California Department of Motor Vehicles

 The California DMV handles all CDL license processes for initial licenses and renewals.
-The department also provides information on the various steps and requirements toward becoming a CDL driver.
+Further, the department provides information on the various steps and requirements for becoming a CDL driver.

 California Trucking Association

 Founded in 1934, the California Trucking Association advocates for its members and the industry within the state.
-Members can take advantage of online and in-person events, networking opportunities, continuing education, discounts, a career center, and a legal resource center.
+Members can take advantage of events, networking, continuing education, discounts, a career center, and legal resources.

 California Trucking Network

-Billed as a page for the truckers by the truckers, this open and active Facebook group provides a place where truck drivers based in California can ask questions, get answers, share industry news, and converse with others in similar occupations.
+This Facebook group lets California truck drivers ask questions, share news, and converse with others in similar occupations.

 California Trucking Jobs

-This regularly updated page provides information on the types of trucking jobs available in the Golden State and what it takes to qualify.
-Users can also access information on current openings and hiring requirements.
+This regularly updated page provides information on trucking jobs available in the Golden State.
+Plus, users can access information on current openings and hiring requirements.

 Women In Trucking

-Women truck drivers make up a growing minority in the industry, making it important for truckers who identify as women to have a place where they can find resources and support.
+Women truck drivers make up a growing minority in the industry.
+Therefore, it’s important for truckers who identify as women to have a place to can find resources and support.
 Members gain access to virtual events, networking groups, and community.

 Western States Trucking Association

 WSTA represents truckers in several western states, including California.
 Some of the benefits of joining include access to health benefits and insurance, equipment financing, scholarships, and a tire program.
-Members also gain access to regularly scheduled chapter meetings.
+Additionally, members gain access to chapter meetings.

 Truck Driving Schools Near Me